3 Simple Tips for Healthy Eating

 Many food cultures have rules about moderation.
 The Okinawans of Japan follow a Confucian teaching, “Eat until you’re 80% full,” and they have the highest life expectancy in the world.

 (And lots of leaves.)
 Your digestive system evolved to eat lots of plants, and occasionally meat when a hunt was successful.
-(Anthropology nerd for a moment: although the fat from meat made our brains big and made us the humans that we are, killing a mastodon with handmade tools wasn’t that easy, and it wasn’t something we did three times a day.
+(Anthropology tidbit: although the fat from meat made our brains big and made us the humans that we are, killing a mastodon with handmade tools wasn’t that easy, and it wasn’t something we did three times a day.
 For early humans, meat was a supplement to a plant-based diet.)

 Core principles of healthy eating